timsong-cpp/papers/3138_cache_latest/cache_latest.md

 # Abstract

-This paper proposes the `views::cache_last` adaptor that caches the result of the last dereference of the underlying iterator.
+This paper proposes the `views::cache_latest` adaptor that caches the result of the last dereference of the underlying iterator.

 # Revision history

+- R3: Rename to `cache_latest` per SG9 feedback.
 - R2: Removed the quasi-drive-by fix to [res.on.data.races]{.sref} per St. Louis SG1 feedback;
   it will be addressed as an LWG issue.
 Added feature-test macro.
 - R1: Limited the [res.on.data.races]{.sref} carve-out to this adaptor per SG1 feedback.

 # Motivation

-The motivation for this view is given in [@P2760R1] and quoted below for
+The motivation for this view is given in [@P2760R1] (under the name `cache_last`) and quoted below for convenience:
-convenience:

 ::: bq